 Many types of beans

-Some medications and medical procedures, such as dialysis, can also affect phosphorus levels.
+Some medicines and medical procedures, such as dialysis, can also affect phosphorus levels.

 You may need to fast starting at midnight before the test.
-Ask your health care provider for specific instructions.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Ask your healthcare provider for specific instructions.
+Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.